Three Months Later

 Mozzie’s memory was prodigious.
 He read something once and rarely forgot it.
 “I’ll leave you to it, then.
 Let me know if I can help.”

 “Good.
-How do you feel about casual consulting?
 I need your help on a case.”